BMW 3.0 CSL - Championship-winning Piece of Art

 Victory for Lauda and Muir in a debut race

 The BMW 3.0 CSL debuted in March 1973 in the first round of the European Touring Car Championship at Monza.
-The first race was victorious, Niki Lauda and Brian Muir won the 4-hour race in the #6 car, beating four Ford Capri RS 2600s.
+The first race was a victory, Niki Lauda and Brian Muir won the 4-hour race in the #6 car, beating four Ford Capri RS 2600s.

 Championship title in the first year of racing